sugaryourcoffee/media/doc/design-notes.md

 Object       | Description                          | Association
 ------------ | ------------------------------------ | ------------------------
-User         | User of the application              | Media, Comment Media        | Media of different kinds             | Comment, Rating, MediaCenter, Artist, Owner (User) Artist       | Creators of the media                | Media Lending      | Lended media                         | Lender (User), Borrower (User), Media MediaCenter  | Location where media can be obtained | Media
+User         | User of the application              | MediaItem, Comment MediaItem    | Media part of user's media library   | Media Media        | Media of different kinds             | Comment, Rating, MediaCenter, Artist, MediaItem Artist       | Creators of the media                | Media Lending      | Lended media                         | Lender (User), Borrower (User), MediaItem MediaCenter  | Location where media can be obtained | MediaItem

 ## Media
 Media can be collected manually or with a scanner.
 By entering the ISBN the